cds-snc/gcds-docs/src/en/accessibility.md

 ### Visuals

 <gcds-details details-title="Colour contrast">
-  <p>Text and interface elements meet or exceed the required colour contrast ratios to maintain readability for people with visual impairments.</p>
+  <p>Text and interface elements meet or exceed the required colour contrast ratios to maintain readability for people with low vision or colour blindness.</p>
 </gcds-details>

 <gcds-details details-title="Non-colour indicators">